-The strength of Northside Hospital Cancer Institute’s Liver and Pancreas Cancer Program is our multidisciplinary team of dedicated, specially trained pancreatic cancer specialists and oncology support services personnel.
+The strength of Northside Hospital Cancer Institute’s Liver and Pancreas Program is our multidisciplinary team of dedicated, specially trained pancreatic cancer specialists and oncology support services personnel.
 Our expert medical team works together to develop a personalized cancer treatment plan for each pancreatic cancer patient.
-Northside’s liver and pancreatic cancer care team offers a comprehensive scope of medical services, the latest technology, and leading-edge clinical research to treat pancreatic cancer.
+Northside’s liver and pancreatic care team offers a comprehensive scope of medical services, the latest technology, and leading-edge clinical research to treat pancreatic cancer.

 Northside Hospital Cancer Institute’s multidisciplinary team of pancreatic cancer specialists consists of:

-NHCI’s Liver and Pancreas Cancer Program holds weekly multidisciplinary conferences providing a forum for hepatobiliary cancer specialists to review radiology and pathology images and discuss the best Pancreatic Cancer Treatment Options, including clinical trials, and agree upon an evidence-based treatment plan for each patient.
+NHCI’s Liver and Pancreas Program holds weekly multidisciplinary conferences providing a forum for hepatobiliary cancer specialists to review radiology and pathology images and discuss the best Pancreatic Cancer Treatment Options, including clinical trials, and agree upon an evidence-based treatment plan for each patient.
 By prospectively discussing pancreatic cancer cases during conference, patients get the benefit of more than a dozen expert medical opinions.

 Northside Hospital Cancer Institute is committed to providing high quality pancreatic cancer treatment and making access as convenient as possible.
 As part of our high-volume cancer center for both liver and pancreas surgeries, the expertise of Northside’s surgeons has resulted in surgical outcomes that meet or exceed the highest national benchmarks.